-Recovery Camp delivers life-changing, evidence based, and awarding winning programs for health students and people with lived experience of mental illness.
+Recovery Camp delivers life-changing, evidence-based, and award-winning programs for health students and people with lived experience of mental illness.

-Recovery Camp combines professional experience placement (otherwise known as clinical placement) for health students, with a recovery-oriented experience for those living with a mental illness.
+Recovery Camp combines professional experience placement (otherwise known as clinical placement) for health students, with a recovery-oriented experience for people living with a mental illness.

-It also provides support for carers of people with a mental illness and continuing professional development opportunities for practicing health professionals.
+It also provides respite for carers of people with a mental illness and continuing professional development opportunities for practising health professionals.

 What happens at a Recovery Camp?

-People with a mental illness, health students and health professionals spend a week together at an outdoors therapeutic recreation camp and participate in a structured recovery-oriented activities program.
+People with a mental illness, health students and health professionals spend a week together at an outdoor therapeutic recreation camp and participate in a structured recovery-oriented activities program.
 Don't worry - it's in cabins, not tents!

 The program focuses on conversation, connection and community to provide opportunities for attendees to learn from one another.
-Activities can include a flying fox, a giant swing, rock climbing, archery, tai chi, bush dancing, orienteering, tie-dying, team initiatives, a high-ropes course, an obstacle course, and more.
+Activities include flying fox, giant swing, rock climbing, archery, tai chi, bush dancing, orienteering, craft, team initiatives, a high-ropes course, an obstacle course, and more.

-Every camp provides health students with the best opportunity to learn and understand mental health and recovery, and creates an environment that challenges, supports and empowers people with lived experience of mental illness.
+Every camp provides health students with the best opportunity to learn and understand mental health and recovery.
+An environment that challenges, supports and empowers people with lived experience of mental illness is created.